JonnoFTW/BibTeX-Label-Creator/README.md

 Installation
 ------------

+If you're on Windows 10, copy the .dll file from the root directory of this repository.

 Copy the file from `vc9/Release/BibTex/BibTeX-Label-Creator.dll` into `My Documents/Endnote/Plugins` (create the folder if it doesn't exist) and start Endnote.

 Usage